federicobigi/luxmobi/README.md

 docker exec -it luxmobi-postgres-1 psql -U nipi -d luxmobi -c "CREATE ROLE airflow LOGIN PASSWORD 'airflow';" docker exec -it luxmobi-postgres-1 psql -U nipi -d luxmobi -c "CREATE DATABASE airflow;"
 ```

+#### IF EVERYTHING GOES DOWNHILL SUPERFAST ####
+- you don't see the workflow
+- DAG is not in the bag
+- errors that exist there

+Only solution is removing everything and reinstalling everything again.

 #### 10. Reseting Docker to start again